opensearch-project/project-website/_posts/2025-11-24-Data-Prepper-2.13-is-now-available.md

 With this change, Data Prepper will look up the index to determine whether it is a data stream.
 If so, it will configure the bulk writes to the sink so that they work directly with data streams.

-Prior to this feature, Data Prepper pipeline authors would need to make manual adjustments to the sink configuration to make the support work.
+Prior to this feature, Data Prepper pipeline authors would need to make manual adjustments to the sink configuration to write to data stream indexes.
 Now users can create a minimal sink configuration that will set up the sink correctly.
 Additionally, Data Prepper will automatically set the `@timestamp` field to the time received by Data Prepper if the pipeline does not already set this value.